barryclark/jekyll-now/lab/GraalVM.md

     com.fnproject.fn.runtime.EntryPoint
 ```

-The rest of the Dockerfile is pretty straight forward.
+The rest of the `Dockerfile` is pretty straight forward.

 ### Conlusion

-You can see that creating and using a native image is trivial as everything is handled by Fn via its `init-image` feature.
-To appreciate the benefits of such custom JRE, you should measure the size of the produced image.
+You can see that creating and using a GraalVM `native-image` is trivial as everything is handled by Fn via its `init-image` feature.
+To appreciate the underlying benefits, you should measure the size of the produced image.
 You can do that using `docker images` and the name of the function container image.
 If you didn't write the container image name earlier, `fn inspect someapp modularfunc` will give you all the details of the function, including its container image name.
+Another benefit is that the startup time of the "Java" function is improved as it is now invoked as a native executable.

 ```
 docker images graalfunc:0.0.2